waterholeforum/docs/design.md

 Using [extenders](./extending.md#extenders), you can hook into these component lists and add your own components at any position, and replace or remove existing ones.
 Some common examples are listed below.
 To learn more about how component lists work, see the [Frontend](./frontend.md#component-lists) page.

-> **Danger:** Avoid overriding Waterhole's Blade templates directly, as this increases the likelihood that something will break when you upgrade to a future version of Waterhole.

 ### Forum Title

-To customize the forum title in the header (for example, to add your logo), use the `Header` extender to replace the `title` component.
+To customize the forum title in the header (for example, to add your logo), use the `Header` extender to replace the default `title` component.
 Add the following to the `boot` method of `app/Providers/WaterholeServiceProvider.php`:

 ```php
 Extend\Header::replace(key: 'title', content: 'waterhole.title');
 ```

-The value of `content` refers to a template located at `resources/views/waterhole/title.blade.php`.
+The corresponding view is located at `resources/views/waterhole/title.blade.php`.
 You can put whatever you want in here – for example, to display an SVG logo:

 ```blade
 <a href="{{ route('waterhole.home') }}" class="row">